New Patients

 Our Practice Charter offers you courtesy, respect, privacy and confidentiality along with quality medical care.
 What we ask of you is that you treat us with the same courtesy and respect that you expect from us.
 Again, thank you for choosing Lawton House Surgery.

-Register as a New Patient
+Register as a New Patient at Reception

-If you live within our practice area you are welcome to register with us, and our reception staff will be happy to guide you through the procedure.
+Our reception staff will be happy to guide you through the procedure.
 Eligibility can be quickly confirmed from your address, so it would help if you could provide proof by way of a recent utility bill.

 You will need to complete a registration form (GMS1) and questionnaires which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.